NatnaelBelay01/E-commerce-Mobile-app/ecommerce/README.md

 ### Mocks and Stubs:
 Mockito has been used to create mocks and stubs, enabling the testing of interactions between different layers without relying on actual data sources.
 Future Development
-## To Be Implemented:
-### Presentation Layer: The UI components that will interact with the domain layer.
-### Full Data Layer Implementation: Integration with actual data sources, such as APIs or databases.
-### Comprehensive Testing: Expanding tests to cover edge cases and ensure robustness.
 ## Conclusion
 This project is a work in progress, adhering to Clean Architecture principles to ensure a well-organized and maintainable codebase.
 As the project grows, additional layers and components will be implemented and tested, continuing to follow the architecture’s best practices.